eunsikim/task-master/README.md

-## Setting Up Test Suite
+# Testing

+## Node.JS setup

-Our test suite requires the installation of Jest, as it will work will with React and overall is easy to use.
-Node.JS will also need to be installed.
-The instructions are written for Windows, and the Integrated Development Environment used is Visual Studio Code.
+Our test suite requires Node.JS.
+The instructions are written for Windows.

 Steps:

 1. Download Node.JS.
 Choose your installer based on your computer needs.
 Open the installer and follow the prompts:

-1A.
-Part of the installation process will ask for you to confirm the terms and agreement, destination folder, and custom set-up.
+    1.1 Part of the installation process will ask for you to confirm the terms and agreement, destination folder, and custom set-up.
 Adjust these as needed/ based on personal preferences.

-1B.
-Next (on page 5 of instillation), you will be asked about “Tools for Native Modules.”
+    1.2 Next (on page 5 of instillation), you will be asked about “Tools for Native Modules.”
 This step will install the necessary tools for npm modules to be compiled from C/C++.
 Please check this box to download these additional tools.

-1C.
-Click continue to complete installation process of Node.JS.

-2. Once Node.JS. has been downloaded, open the main folder containing our project in your IDE.

-3. Open the terminal in your IDE.
-Type: `npm init-y`.
-This should create or modify a “package.json” file.

-4. Again in the terminal, type: `npm install --save-dev jest`.
-This should create or modify a “package-file.json” file.

 ## Running test suites

 1. Clone this branch: `git clone https://github.com/eunsikim/task-master.git`
-2. Checkout testing branch: `git checkout 5-authentication-test-1`
+2. Checkout testing branch: `git checkout test`
 3. Execute command `npm install`
 4. Execute tests: `npm test`